mykeels/Outsorcery/README.md

 Getting Started
 ---------------
 The first thing to do when getting started with Outsorcery is define a unit of distributable work.
-All it takes is to implement IWorkItem< TResult > and to make your class serializable so Outsorcery can send it to the work server.
+All it takes is to implement [IWorkItem](https://github.com/SteveLillis/Outsorcery/blob/master/Outsorcery/IWorkItem.cs) and to make your class serializable so Outsorcery can send it to the work server.
 Your result Type needs to be serializable too, so the server can return it.
 Don't worry though, when Outsorcery gives the result back to you it'll be the Type you expected!

 ```csharp
 // WORK ITEM CLASS LIBRARY